Effective bounds on differences of singular moduli that are S-units: Introduction

 Since $j-j_0$ is an algebraic integer, the non-archimedean part of its Weil height vanishes.
 In order to exploit the fact that the above difference is an $S$-unit, we rather compute the height of $(j-j_0)^{-1}$.
 Using standard properties of the Weil height, we obtain

 with

-where the sum is taken over the prime ideals of $\mathbb{Q}(j-j_0)$ lying above the rational primes contained in $S$.
+where the sum is taken over the prime ideals of $\mathbb{Q}(j-j_0)$ lying above the rational primes contained in $S$ and, for every such prime $\mathfrak{p}$, we denote by $f_\mathfrak{p}$ and $\ell_\mathfrak{p}$ respectively the inertia degree and the residue characteristic of $\mathfrak{p}$.
 Our goal is to effectively bound this height from above and from below in such a way that the two bounds contradict each other when the absolute value of the discriminant of the singular modulus $j$ becomes large.
 This will give the desired effective bound.

 An upper bound for the archimedean part has been already studied in \cite{BHK_2018} and \cite{Cai_2020}.
-In order to estimate from above the non-Archimedean part, we have to understand the valuation of $j-j_0$ at primes above $S$.
+In order to estimate from above the non-archimedean part, we have to understand the valuation of $j-j_0$ at primes above $S$.
 This requires the use of some deformation-theoretic arguments involving quaternion algebras, and constitutes the technical core of the paper.
-We detail this discussion in \cref{Section 4}, which culminate with the proof of Theorem \ref{Theorem valuation j-j0}, where we obtain the seeked estimates.
+We detail this discussion in \cref{Section 4}, which culminates in the proof of Theorem \ref{Theorem valuation j-j0}, where we obtain the seeked estimates.
 Concerning the lower bound for the Weil height, we compare it to the stable Faltings height of the elliptic curve with complex multiplication having $j$ as singular invariant.
 Using work of Colmez \cite{Colmez_1998} and Nakkajima-Taguchi \cite{Nakkajima_Taguchi_1991} it is possible to relate this Faltings height to the logarithmic derivative of the $L$-function corresponding to the CM field evaluated in $1$.
 The known lower bounds on this logarithmic derivative become strong enough for our purposes only if we restrict to sets $S$ containing no more than two primes.

-When $\Delta_0 \in \{-3,-4\}$, \textit{i.e.} when $j_0 \in \{0,1728\}$, the same techniques also lead to similar finiteness results, but one has to be more careful to the extra automorphisms possessed by the complex elliptic curves having $j_0$ as singular invariant.
+When $\Delta_0 \in \{-3,-4\}$, \textit{i.e.} when $j_0 \in \{0,1728\}$, the same techniques also lead to similar finiteness results, but one has to be more careful in theses cases since the complex elliptic curves having $j_0$ as singular invariant possess non-trivial automorphisms.
 This is indeed a problem, and will force us to resort to the Generalized Riemann Hypothesis (GRH) in the case $j_0=0$.
 Here are the results that we obtain in these two cases.